isabella232/dtm.en/help/using/tools-reference/media-optimizer.md

 >
 >For more information, see the Tracking section of the advertising management online help.

 *`Transaction ID`* can be set globally at the tool level or conditionally at the rule level.
-A globally configured transaction ID is inherited by any dynamic tag management rules utilizing the Adobe Media Optimizer tool, unless specifically overridden in the rule.
+A globally configured transaction ID is inherited by any Dynamic Tag Management rules utilizing the Adobe Media Optimizer tool, unless specifically overridden in the rule.

 **Load Media Optimizer page code at (Page Top or Page Bottom)**